 Context

 Facilitators of poetic medicine bring curated material and workshop prompts to prisons, hospitals, and high-stress environments.
-Selecting works that will connect with the audience is critical and time-consuming.
+Selecting works that will connect with the audience is critical, challenging, and time-consuming.

-I interviewed several facilitators about how they organized for workshops and identified the following feature set that would prove valuable:
+I interviewed facilitators about how they organized for workshops and identified an initial feature set that would prove valuable:

 A curated selection of proven works